Intel Modular Server System

-The Intel Modular Server System is a blade system manufactured by Intel using their own motherboards and processors.
+The Intel Modular Server System (IMS) is a blade system built on Intel Multi-Flex Technology (MFT) using their own motherboards and processors.
 The Intel Modular Server System consists of an Intel Modular Server Chassis, up to six diskless Compute Blades, an integrated storage area network (SAN), and three to five Service Modules.
 The system was formally announced in January 2008.
 The server is aimed at small to medium businesses with "50 to 300 employees".

 Intel Modular Server Chassis

 The Modular Server Chassis comes in two versions; the MFSYS25 and MFSYS35.
 The key difference between these two versions is that the MFSYS25's integrated hard disk drive (HDD) bay accommodates fourteen 2.5" HDDs, while the MFSYS35's integrated HDD bay accommodates six 3.5" HDDs.
 Both versions have two Main Fan Modules, six Compute Blade bays, five Service Module slots, and up to four power supply units in an N+1 configuration.

 Service Modules

 There are three types of Service Modules used in the Intel Modular Server System; the Storage Control Module, the Ethernet Switch Module, and the Chassis Management Module.
 An Intel Modular Server Chassis accommodates one Chassis Management Module, up to two Storage Control Modules, and up to two Ethernet Switch Modules.
 The addition of a second Ethernet Switch Module and/or Storage Control Module permits high availability and load balancing.

 The Chassis Management Module is used to manage the Intel Modular Server Chassis' integrated SAN, the other two to four Service Modules, and the Compute Blades.

 The Storage Control Module supports Intel Matrix RAID, and manages the RAID partitioning of the HDDs in the integrated HDD bay; as well as the creation, assignment, replication and destruction of volumes on the HDDs' partitions.

 The Ethernet Switch Module is a managed Gigabit Ethernet switch that provides the installed Compute Blades with connectivity to each other and to external Ethernet networks.